 Beer prices at Oktoberfest do vary, depending on which beer tent you drink in.
 Yet with a price difference coming down to €1 per beer, we recommend not letting beer prices sway where you go to get your liters of beer.
 This small difference in Oktoberfest beer prices won’t play a major role in your overall Oktoberfest budget.

-Where to find the cheapest liter of beer at Oktoberfest 2022?
+Where to find the cheapest liter of beer at Oktoberfest?

-Tip to get a seat: Consider going to the Augustiner tent on a daytime session during a weekday.
+Tip to get a seat: Consider going to the Augustiner tent (or other popular beer tents) on a daytime session during a weekday.
 Going early will increase your odds of getting a seat at what is the cheapest main beer hall in Oktoberfest!

 Consider Small Tents for the Cheapest Oktoberfest Beer